 Treatment for Benzodiazepine Drugs

 If you or someone you know is addicted to benzodiazepines, the best course of action is often detox followed by a rehabilitation program that’s medically-supervised.
 Since benzodiazepines are highly addictive and can be life-threatening both with abuse and when going through withdrawals, it’s critical that treatment be closely monitored.
-It’s often recommended that benzodiazepine addicts gradually decrease use of the drug to help minimize the risk of fatal withdrawal symptoms.
+It’s recommended that benzodiazepine addicts gradually decrease use of the drug to help minimize the risk of fatal withdrawal symptoms.

 In some cases, addicts try an at-home detox and treatment plan.
 This is rarely effective and sometimes dangerous.
 Plus, it puts a lot of responsibility on the shoulders of families and loved ones.
 This isn’t fair to anyone, including the patient.
 Should the antidote become necessary, or if the patient becomes confused and/or belligerent, these situations cannot be safely managed in a home environment.